grycap/oscar/examples/text-to-speech/README.md

 ### STEP 4.1: Asynchronously

-You can run the service in an asynchronous way just uploading a file to a minio bucket in `text-to-speech/input` and the result can be found in `text-to-speech/output`
+You can trigger the service in an asynchronous way just uploading a file to a minio bucket in `text-to-speech/input` and the result can be found in `text-to-speech/output`.
+Input and output fields in yaml file could be remove if only we are going to use the services synchronously.

 ## STEP 5: Remove the Function